InsulaLabs/insi/README.md

 -   `make all`: (Default) Compiles all development binaries:
     -   `insid`: The Insi server daemon.
     -   `insic`: The legacy command-line client.
-    -   `insio`: The OVM runner for executing JS scripts.
     -   `fwit-t`: The stress testing tool.
 -   `make prod`: Compiles all binaries optimized for production (smaller and stripped of debug information).
 -   `make test`: Runs the full Go test suite for all packages.